Vanilla Vargas: Independent circuit (2014–present)

 Vargas made her debut under the ring name Lady Boricua on the independent circuit teaming with Princesa Dorada and was defeated by Ludark Shaitan.
-In June 2015, Boricua made her debut under the new ring name Vanilla Vargas was defeated before Roxxy in an individual single.
+In June 2015, Boricua made her debut under the new ring name Vanilla Vargas, where she was defeated by Roxxy in a singles match.

 On July 16, 2016 in Consejo Mundial de Lucha Libre, where she teamed with Mima Shimoda and Princesa Sugehit where they defeated Dalys la Caribeña, La Comandante & Reina Isis.

 On March 3, 2017, Vargas defeated Miss Hannah to win the vacant CKCW Women's Championship being her first title.
 On July 8, Vargas made her first successful defense of the CKCW Women's Championship against Taya.
 On November 11, Vargas defeated Miss Hannah for her second successful title defense.
 On February 10, 2018, at CKCW New World Rising, Vargas defeated Solo Darling for her third successful title defense.